Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Proof of Lemma

-\begin{proof}[Proof of Lemma~\ref{cost_to_go_ordering_lemma}(iii)] This result is very intuitive, since with more number of stages to go, one is expected to accrue less average cost.
+\emph{Proof of Part-(ii):} This result is very intuitive, since with more number of stages to go, one is expected to accrue a lower cost.
 However, we prove it here for completeness.
+Again the proof is by induction.
+For stage $N-1$ we easily have,